 See the photo of the LEGO mold?
 I took that.

-Lot’s of eBay sellers just looove to use it.
-No bueno.
+Lot’s of eBay sellers love to use that image.

 This was perhaps the most bizarre: